STFleming/EmSys_PWM_and_HW_Timers/README.md

 }
 ```

-In the code above we are using turning the value signal into an angle (in radians) using the variable ``float conversionFactor``.
-Since we know we have 200 possible values, we have worked out what each unit of the ``2*PI`` circle we want to give each value. __TODO: better explanation here__.
+In the code above we are turning the value signal into an angle (in radians) using the variable ``float conversionFactor``.
+Since we know we have 200 possible values, we have worked out what each proportion of the ``2*PI`` circle we want to give it.
 The next thing that we need to do is shift the signals up as our DAC will not understand negative values and ``sin`` will produce negative values. ``sin(value * conversionFactor)`` will produce a value between ``0-1`` so we multiply this by ``100`` and then add ``100`` to move it into the middle of the range.

 This produces the following output on the oscilliscope: